A career in agricultural consultancy will appeal to you if you're interested in rural issues and enjoy advising and supporting others

 Types of agricultural consultant

-As an agricultural consultant, you would usually consult on either technical or business matters.
+As an agricultural consultant, you'll usually consult on either technical or business matters.

 Technical consultants provide specialist advice on: